modasserjasim/coders-ground-client-side/README.md

 Hosted in Firebase -> [Coders Ground](https://codersground-38a94.web.app/)

 ## The features I use in this project
-- This learning application has four pages, and the routing path is handled by the React router dom hook createBrowserRouter().
+- This learning application has 7 pages including login, registration and checkout, and the routing path is handled by the React router dom hook createBrowserRouter().
+- We are using Context API to organize the code and code repetition.
 - The authentication handled by Firebase authentication and database.
 - There are three authentication method implement in this application such as Google, GithHub and EmailPassword authentication.
 - There is a course page.
-The course data handle by our own server side local API by Node and Express JS.
+The course data handle by our own server side local API by Node and Express JS but currently it's deployed to Vercel.
 - We have installed CORS package to avoid the cross-origin blocked issue at a different path.
 - There is an Print icon on course details page, where anyone will click an pdf will generate and start download automatically.
 - There is a private route when we click get Premium access, it will protected if the user is not logged in.